linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM.md

 Derivatives have become an integral part of the investment environment.
 One use of derivatives, perhaps the primary use, is to hedge risks or transfer them to other parties.
 This is done successfully every day, and the use of these securities for risk management is so commonplace that the multitrillion-dollar market in derivative assets is routinely taken for granted.
 Derivatives also can be used to take highly speculative positions, however.
 Every so often, one of these positions blows up, resulting in well-publicized losses of hundreds of millions of dollars.
 While these losses attract considerable attention, they are in fact the exception to the more common use of such securities as risk management tools.
 Derivatives will continue to play an important role in portfolio construction and the financial system.
 We will return to this topic later in the text.

 Investors and corporations regularly encounter other financial markets as well.
 Firms engaged in international trade regularly transfer money back and forth between dollars and other currencies.
-In London alone, over  \$2 trillion of currency is traded each day and worldwide trading volume exceeds\$ 6 trillion.
+In London alone, over \$2 trillion of currency is traded each day and worldwide trading volume exceeds \$6 trillion.

 Investors also might invest directly in some real assets.
 For example, dozens of commodities are traded on exchanges such as the New York Mercantile Exchange or the Chicago Board of Trade.
 You can buy or sell corn, wheat, natural gas, gold, silver, and so on.